Get your drivers to kick their bad habits – and save your business 25% on fleet costs

 The key areas where driver behaviour impacts vehicle operating costs are fuel, maintenance, accidents and vehicle condition.

-Will adds: “Generally, fleet managers recognise that less responsible drivers will have higher fuel consumption and cause more wear and tear to their vehicle resulting in higher operating costs.”
+“Generally, fleet managers recognise that less responsible drivers will have higher fuel consumption and cause more wear and tear to their vehicle resulting in higher operating costs.”

 “However, there’s also a strong correlation between poor driver behaviour and increased accident rates, as well as a general level of carelessness about the vehicle that can directly impact residual values.